SinomeM/shinyCNV/README.md

 `Rscript app.R /path/to/workingdir /path/to/cnvs.txt /path/to/samplee.txt /path/to/snps.txt`.
 Input files can be anywhere, all path must be full (starting from `/` with no symlinks), the results will be saved in `workingdir`.
 Every times the app the app moves from one CNV to the next (or previous) the output table is saved in the provided `workingdir` as `project_name.tsv`.
 If `workingdir` the app will attempt to create it.
 If the also the parent folder does exist, the app will assume there is a typo in the provided path and will stop.
+**NB**: the app will overwrite any existing `project_name.tsv` file in the provided `workingdir` without warning.

 ## Visual inspection codes